Maaz-404/Personal-Finance-App_React-Hooks/README.md

-# Expense Tracker (React)
+# React Personal Finance Application

-This is a React version of the [vanilla JS Expense Tracker](https://github.com/bradtraversy/vanillawebprojects/tree/master/expense-tracker).
-It uses functional components with hooks and the context API
+This is a React app.
+It uses functional components with hooks and the context API for Global State..

 ## Usage
 ```
-npm install
+yarn install

 # Run on http://localhost:3000
-npm start
+yarn start

 # Build for prod
-npm run build
+yarn build
 ```